yuri7030/final-project/README.md

 2. Test single file
     `go test ./test/init_test.go ./test/survey_handlers_test.go -v`

+### Running
+You can execute with postman.
+The prod url is https://the-form-survey.fly.dev/

 ## Contribution

 If you find any issues or have suggestions for improvement, we welcome your contributions.
 Please follow the guidelines outlined in the [Contributing](CONTRIBUTING.md) file.